Social Innovation Drives Lasting Change

 Tapping Into the Entrepreneurial Community

 Our list of dedicated Incubator investors includes the United Way Women of Tocqueville Fund for Women and Children, which delivers targeted financial and skill-based investments in education, income and health for local women and children.
-In 2022 and 2023, the fund’s Advisory Council voted to invest in the Incubator, providing entrepreneurs who are women and/or people of color with the funding and resources necessary to build their ventures and grow their impact
+In 2022 and 2023, the fund’s Advisory Council voted to invest in the Incubator, providing entrepreneurs with the funding and resources necessary to build their ventures and grow their impact

 Social Innovation Accelerator